 Every two years ANPSA holds a Conference where matters concerning the operation and functions of the Society and its member branches are discussed.
 Each Conference is organised and hosted by one of the seven regional branches, on a rotating basis.
 The conference schedule is as follows:

 Associated with each Conference is a week-long seminar including field trips to gardens and natural areas.
-The Seminar program usually comprises 3 days of lectures interspersed with the field trips.
+The Seminar program usually comprises a series of lectures by expert speakers interspersed with the field trips.
 Two special features are part of each Seminar program:

 Other features of the Conference/Seminar program are the Pre- and Post-Conference Tours.
 These guided tours allow participants to experience the diversity of the flora of the host State and are usually of 5 days duration.